OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-16-ICMS/programme.md

 title: Preliminary programme
 ---

-This is the draft programme for the
+This is the tentative programme for the
 [Computational Mathematics with Jupyter](http://opendreamkit.org/meetings/2017-01-16-ICMS/) workshop.
-Please watch this page for updates!
+It’s possible that there will be some minor changes in the order of activities, so please check it for updates!

 We will hold presentations and tutorials during morning sessions, and concurrent coding and documentation sprints during afternoon sessions